Naturally Daily

 2. It May Control Diabetes.

-A research was published in The American Journal of Clinical Nutrition.
-It shows that omega-6 fatty acid can manage the blood sugar level in the human body.
+Safflower oil may help control diabetes, thanks to omega-6 fatty acids.
+The research was published in The American Journal of Clinical Nutrition.
+It shows that omega-6 fatty acids can manage the blood sugar level in the human body.

 Besides, this oil is also claimed to prevent diabetes.